 In 1961 President John F. Kennedy appointed Bolden as part of the Secret Service White House detail.
 According to Jim Marrs (Crossfire: The Plt That Killed Kennedy), Bolden was personally selected by Kennedy "in an attempt to integrate the previously all-white Secret Service detail".

 Bolden spent only three months working for Kennedy.
 He complained about the "separate housing facilities for black agents on southern trips".
 At a meeting with James J. Rowley, the head of the Secret Service, Bolden criticized the "general laxity and the heavy drinking among the agents who were assigned to protect the President".
-As a result of these complaints, Bolden was sent back to the Chicago office and assigned to routine anti-counterfeiting duties.
+As a result of these complaints, Bolden claims he was was sent back to the Chicago office and assigned to routine anti-counterfeiting duties.

 Bolden claimed that in October, 1963, the Chicago Secret Service office received a teletype from the Federal Bureau of Investigation warning that an attempt would be made to kill President John F. Kennedy by a four-man Cuban hit squad when he visited the city on 2nd November.
 Armed with high-powered rifles, the men from "a dissident Cuban group".
 According to investigative journalist Edwin Black, the Secret Service arrested two suspects, however, they were eventually released.